ShellbackSoftware/ExcelConverter/README.md

 # ExcelConverter
 To get started, there are a few example files packaged with this program.

-If you want to see an example Excel input file, simply go to Excel2Word Converter/TestExcelSheets.
+If you want to see an example Excel input file, simply go to app/TestExcelSheets.
 The first file, delimiter.xlsx, is an example of a file with delimiters.
 For example, presenters at a conference, where each chunk of data correlates to a specific presenter.
 The second file, nodelimiter.xls, is an example of a file with only questions.

-Example templates can be found in Excel2Word Converter/Templates.
+Example templates can be found in app/Templates.
 There's an example of a template while using a delimiter, and an example without a delimiter.
 They're just generic templates to show how to use the search strings, along with some lorem ipsum text for filler.

+In order to run the program, just download what's in the app/Converter folder.
+Then, just double click on ExcelConverter.jar to run it.
+If you're missing the "lib" folder, or the "lib" folder is in another location, the program might not run.

 Now, on to preparing the data:
 For the Excel file, there are two possible formats.
 One with delimiters, and one without.